MasTec (NYSE:MTZ) Given New $128.00 Price Target at Craig Hallum

-MasTec (NYSE:MTZ) had its price target boosted by Craig Hallum from $100.00 to $128.00 in a research report sent to investors on Monday, The Fly reports.
-They currently have a buy rating on the construction company’s stock.
+MasTec (NYSE:MTZ) had its price objective raised by research analysts at Craig Hallum from $100.00 to $128.00 in a research report issued on Monday, Benzinga reports.
+The firm presently has a “buy” rating on the construction company’s stock.
+Craig Hallum’s target price suggests a potential upside of 8.10% from the company’s current price.

-Several other research firms have also commented on MTZ.
-Barclays increased their price target on shares of MasTec from $75.00 to $105.00 and gave the company an overweight rating in a research report on Monday, March 8th.
-Citigroup increased their target price on MasTec from $103.00 to $118.00 in a report on Wednesday, April 21st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on MasTec from $103.00 to $118.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
-Finally, Credit Suisse Group lifted their price objective on MasTec from $105.00 to $114.00 and gave the stock an outperform rating in a research report on Monday, March 8th.
-One investment analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and an average price target of $98.17.
+Several other equities research analysts also recently issued reports on MTZ.
+Credit Suisse Group lifted their price objective on MasTec from $114.00 to $132.00 and gave the stock an “outperform” rating in a report on Monday.
+DA Davidson lifted their target price on MasTec from $100.00 to $130.00 and gave the stock a “buy” rating in a research report on Monday, May 10th.
+Barclays boosted their price objective on MasTec from $110.00 to $140.00 in a research report on Monday, May 10th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on MasTec from $118.00 to $133.00 in a research report on Monday, May 10th.
+Finally, Citigroup boosted their price target on MasTec from $118.00 to $133.00 in a research report on Monday, May 10th.
+One analyst has rated the stock with a hold rating and ten have issued a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and an average price target of $98.17.

-MasTec (NYSE:MTZ) last announced its quarterly earnings results on Thursday, May 6th.
-The construction company reported $1.10 earnings per share for the quarter, beating analysts’ consensus estimates of $0.71 by $0.39.
+MasTec (NYSE:MTZ) last released its quarterly earnings data on Thursday, May 6th.
+The construction company reported $1.10 EPS for the quarter, topping analysts’ consensus estimates of $0.71 by $0.39.
+The company had revenue of $1.78 billion for the quarter, compared to the consensus estimate of $1.60 billion.
 MasTec had a return on equity of 18.75% and a net margin of 4.86%.
-The business had revenue of $1.78 billion during the quarter, compared to analysts’ expectations of $1.60 billion.
-During the same quarter last year, the business posted $0.60 earnings per share.
-The business’s revenue for the quarter was up 25.3% on a year-over-year basis.
-Equities analysts forecast that MasTec will post 4.82 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 25.3% compared to the same quarter last year.
+During the same period last year, the business posted $0.60 EPS.
+As a group, research analysts forecast that MasTec will post 4.82 earnings per share for the current fiscal year.

+In other news, COO Robert E. Apple sold 16,422 shares of the stock in a transaction that occurred on Wednesday, March 17th.
+The stock was sold at an average price of $95.83, for a total value of $1,573,720.26.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director C Robert Campbell sold 5,000 shares of the stock in a transaction that occurred on Wednesday, March 10th.
+The stock was sold at an average price of $95.00, for a total value of $475,000.00.
+In the last quarter, insiders have sold 79,879 shares of company stock valued at $7,383,126.
+23.90% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. increased its holdings in shares of MasTec by 8.8% during the 1st quarter.
-BlackRock Inc. now owns 7,514,030 shares of the construction company’s stock worth $704,066,000 after buying an additional 607,802 shares during the last quarter.
-Nordea Investment Management AB increased its holdings in shares of MasTec by 30.1% during the 4th quarter.
-Nordea Investment Management AB now owns 2,333,735 shares of the construction company’s stock worth $159,114,000 after buying an additional 540,467 shares during the last quarter.
-Itau Unibanco Holding S.A. acquired a new stake in shares of MasTec during the 4th quarter worth $33,000.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Itau Unibanco Holding S.A. bought a new stake in MasTec during the 4th quarter worth approximately $33,000.
+Select Equity Group L.P. acquired a new stake in MasTec during the 4th quarter worth $95,534,000.
 Frontier Capital Management Co.
-LLC increased its holdings in MasTec by 516.3% in the 4th quarter.
+LLC raised its stake in MasTec by 516.3% during the 4th quarter.
 Frontier Capital Management Co.
-LLC now owns 1,442,817 shares of the construction company’s stock valued at $98,371,000 after purchasing an additional 1,208,707 shares in the last quarter.
-Finally, Select Equity Group L.P. acquired a new stake in MasTec in the 4th quarter valued at $95,534,000.
-Institutional investors and hedge funds own 82.52% of the company’s stock.
+LLC now owns 1,442,817 shares of the construction company’s stock worth $98,371,000 after buying an additional 1,208,707 shares during the period.
+Pzena Investment Management LLC acquired a new stake in MasTec during the 4th quarter worth $56,871,000.
+Finally, Norges Bank acquired a new stake in shares of MasTec in the 4th quarter valued at about $53,195,000.
+82.52% of the stock is owned by institutional investors and hedge funds.

 MasTec, Inc, an infrastructure construction company, provides engineering, building, installation, maintenance, and upgrade services for communications, energy, utility, and other infrastructure primarily in the United States and Canada.
 It operates through five segments: Communications, Clean Energy and Infrastructure, Oil and Gas, Electrical Transmission, and Other.